contact

 How do I protest my Denton County property tax valuation?

 You generally start by reviewing the notice, identifying the valuation issue, gathering supporting evidence, and filing a protest before the applicable deadline.
+Many owners begin with an informal review before any formal ARB hearing.

 Can Property Taxes Law help with a Denton County property tax protest?